Briefing

 For an Australian business, the "so what" is simple.
 If you want an AI assistant that can read your suppliers' sites, pull pricing off competitor pages, or feed fresh web content into a chatbot, something has to do the reading first.
 This is the piece that does it.

 Every AI agent that browses the web eventually needs to pull clean, structured data out of messy HTML.
-Firecrawl has become the go-to answer to that problem, with 130,000+ GitHub stars and a spot in the top 100 repositories globally.
+Firecrawl has become the go-to answer to that problem, with 130,000+ GitHub stars (opens in a new tab) and a spot in the top 100 repositories globally (opens in a new tab).

 The Core Problem

 LLMs read text.
 The web ships HTML.
 The distance between those two is bigger than it sounds.
 JavaScript-rendered pages, infinite scroll, paywalls, cookie banners, anti-bot defences, each one makes pulling usable data harder.
-Firecrawl handles the lot behind one API call.
+Firecrawl handles the lot behind one API call (opens in a new tab).

 Hand it a URL and it gives back clean Markdown.
 Headings stay intact, links come out, images get catalogued, tables keep their shape.
 You can drop that output straight into an LLM's context window or a vector database without cleanup.